How to Sue a Hospital

 - Wrongful death of a family member

-- Discrimination (a staff member refusing to treat you do to your race, sexual orientation, your nation of origin, etc.)
+- Discrimination (a staff member refusing to treat you due to your race, sexual orientation, nation of origin, etc.)

-You generally have between two to six years to sue for hospital negligence.
-This is called the statute of limitations, and it varies by state.
+You generally have two to six years to sue the hospital for negligence.
+This is the statute of limitations (time limit), and it varies by state.

 Suing a Hospital Is Different From Other Medical Malpractice Cases

-In some cases, you can sue a hospital despite the doctor being an employee or a contractor.
+Sometimes, you can sue a hospital if the doctor is an employee or an independent contractor.
 This might apply when:

-- The hospital does not make it clear the doctor is not an employee (this is usually explained to you on the admission forms)
+- The hospital does not make it clear the doctor is not an employee (this is usually explained on the admission forms)

 - You went to the emergency room (ER) and did not have the time or ability to sign paperwork

-- The hospital has incorrect training or hiring for hospital employees
+- The hospital has inadequate training for hospital employees

-- The hospital is keeping employees that have behavior issues (like substance abuse problems)
+- The hospital employs people with behavior issues (like substance abuse problems)

 You may think that because your doctor made a mistake, like a misdiagnosis, you need to go after your doctor in a legal case.
 This will depend on a few factors: